ajwagers/ollama_streamlit_app/README.md

 I am building a streamlit interface for ollama and including RAG and Agent functionality.

-v0 - This is a simple but functional webapp that allows you to chat with the LLM but has very little other features. v0.1 - reworks some features and allows the user to select a model from their local Ollama instance.
+v0 - This is a simple but functional webapp that allows you to chat with the LLM but has very little other features.

+v0.1 - reworks some features and allows the user to select a model from their local Ollama instance.
 Still skimpy on features.

+v0.2 - Allows the user to set the client url and abstracted the API from the main script body.